jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (h) how the actual rate of the levy is to be set; and (i) how the rates of the levy and variation of rates are to be notified; and (j) whether or not the persons collecting the levy are entitled to recover the cost of levy collection and the estimated amount.
-(2) The order may prescribe any of the following matters:
+(2) The order May prescribe any of the following matters:
   (a) the making of returns to the Director-General or some other person or body for the purpose of enabling or assisting the determination of amounts of levy payable:
-  (b) the circumstances in which, and conditions subject to which, persons may be allowed extensions of time for the payment of any levy:
+  (b) the circumstances in which, and conditions subject to which, persons May be allowed extensions of time for the payment of any levy:
   (c) the payment of additional or increased levy when amounts of levy otherwise payable have been paid late, paid in part or not paid at all.
   (d) the holding of funds from which payments of levy are to be made, on trust in separate accounts.